 This facility-level measure was originally endorsed in 2008, and it maintained endorsement in 2012.
-The developer recommends that during implementation this measure should be paired with NQF #0334, PICU Severity-adjusted Length of Stay; the Committee concurred.
+The developer recommended that, during implementation, this measure should be paired with NQF #0334, PICU Severity-adjusted Length of Stay.
+The Committee concurred.
 As with NQF #0334, the measure uses the PRISM III algorithm, which is proprietary.
-Performance on the measure is not generally publicly reported, however, some hospitals participating in the VPS system may individually publicly report their data.
-The Committee agreed the underlying evidence for the measure has not changed since the last NQF endorsement review and accepted the prior evaluation.
+Performance on the measure is not generally publicly reported; however, some hospitals participating in the VPS system may individually publicly report their data.
+The Committee agreed that the underlying evidence for the measure has not changed since the last NQF endorsement review and accepted the prior evaluation.
 The Committee expressed doubts about the potential impact of the measure, and it did not reach consensus on whether enough of a performance gap exists to warrant a national performance measure.
-Initially, the The-Committee agreed the measure met the Reliability and Validity criteria, but Committee members expressed concerns about the proprietary nature of the measure and hence its feasibility and usability.
+Initially, the Committee agreed that the measure met the reliability and validity criteria, but Committee members expressed concerns about the proprietary nature of the measure and, hence, its feasibility and usability.
 The Committee did not reach consensus on the suitability for endorsement of NQF #0335.